yezz123/authx/docs/index.md

 !!! notes

-    AuthX is designed to be as customizable and adaptable as possible.
+    authx is designed to be as customizable and adaptable as possible.

     So you need to install [`authx-extra`](https://github.com/yezz123/authx-extra) to get extra features.